"Everything you can do elves can do better, elves are much better at everything than you." — Lords and Ladies

 Steven Brust's Dragaera series has the Dragaerans.
 They stand an average of seven feet tall and have lifespans exceeding 1,000 years.
 They have slender builds and do not grow facial hair.
 The race was created when the Jenoine combined human stock with various animals to create various strains, which organized into Houses of the Dragaeran Empire.
 Some of these strains have pointed ears, though not all.
 Interestingly, they refer to themselves as humans and practice Fantastic Racism towards actual humans, whom they refer to as "Easterners."
 In some areas, they're called "elfs" and call humans "dwarfs."

 Jacqueline Carey's duet of novels, The Sundering, is effectively LotR from the Big Bad's point of view.
-The elves aren't called elves (the name used is Ellylon), but trust me, they're elves.
-They are also somewhat deconstructed.
-Yes, the Ellyl are ageless, pretty, magical, and the favorite children of the lead Valar-expy.
+The elves aren't called elves (the name used is Ellylon) but they are in all but name.
+It's downplayed in that yes, the Ellyl are ageless, pretty, magical, and the favorite children of the lead Valar-expy.
 They are so perfect that humans have waged war on them out of envy for their gifts.
 They are also smug, self-righteous Knights Templar who are perfectly willing to genocide other races if they think it is their creator's will and will never admit to being wrong.

 The Elves (the main family of fairies) in Eoin Colfer's Artemis Fowl series are pure Space Elf even though they live underground as they carry plasma rifles and their wings are nuclear-powered.
 There are fat ones, sweaty ones, ones with skin problems (on those pointy ears, no less), a lot of foul mouthed ones and facial hair.
 The trope is still played pretty straight in that Elves (as well as all the other Fairy races) see themselves as better than humans.